 Cuong Tran

+Department of Computer Science

-Syracuse University
+University of Virginia

-cutran@syr.edu
+kxb7sd@virginia.edu

 Ferdinando Fioretto

+Department of Computer Science

-Syracuse University
+University of Virginia

-ffioretto@syr.edu
+fioretto@virginia.edu

 Abstract

 In domains with high stakes such as law, recruitment, and healthcare, learning models frequently rely on sensitive user data for inference, necessitating the complete set of features.
 This not only poses significant privacy risks for individuals but also demands substantial human effort from organizations to verify information accuracy.
 This paper asks whether it is necessary to use all input features for accurate predictions at inference time.
 The paper demonstrates that, in a personalized setting, individuals may only need to disclose a small subset of their features without compromising decision-making accuracy.
 The paper also provides an efficient sequential algorithm to determine the appropriate attributes for each individual to provide.
 Evaluations across various learning tasks show that individuals can potentially report as little as 10% of their information while maintaining the same accuracy level as a model that employs the full set of user information.